The Characters of Christmas – Simeon

 Luke2:34-35 “And Simeon blessed them, and said unto Mary his mother, Behold, this child is set for the fall and rising again of many in Israel; and for a sign which shall be spoken against; (Yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed.”

-Mary also is given some hard words.
+Mary is also given some hard words.
 Though up until now, she has been considered blessed, she now learns that with the blessing comes great pain.
-Simeon says to Mary, “a sword will pierce through your own soul also.”
-Simeon may not have known what the meaning of his words was, but he was speaking as a prophet, by the Holy Spirit.
-However, from our perspective, we take it as a foreshadowing of the future crucifixion of Jesus, and the intense pain that Mary would go through.
+Simeon tells Mary, “A sword will pierce through your soul also.”
+Simeon may not have known the meaning of his words, but he was speaking as a prophet by the Holy Spirit.
+However, from our perspective, we take it as a foreshadowing of the future crucifixion of Jesus and the intense pain that Mary would go through.

 Simeon has many character traits that we need in our own lives.
-He was seeking Jesus, and he would not be content until he saw him with his own eyes.
-Do we look for the next coming of Jesus?
+He was seeking Jesus and would not be content until he saw him with his own eyes.
+Do we look for Jesus’s next coming?
 Are we seeking to serve and worship while we wait?
 Are we consistent in our quest to know him?
-How much of you does Jesus have, really have?
+How much of you does Jesus really have?

 This entry was posted in Christmas.
 Bookmark the permalink.